pserwylo/dbfs/README.md

 This allows you to edit values from the database directly in your favourite editor, and will save them back into the databse when you save the file.

-# What's it like?
+# Demo

+### Shell session accessing files

 Here is a shell session that shows how it would look to access the database values as files (using the example .config file) and the database shown below.

-### Shell session accessing files

 ```bash

 $ cat /etc/fstab

 http://localhost:8000 /mnt/dbfs davfs rw,user,noauto 0 0

 $ mount /mnt/dbfs

 Please enter the username to authenticate with server
 http://localhost:8000 or hit enter for none.
   Username: test